ThalesGroup/air-traffic-control-maslow/README.md

 **MasLow** is the foundation on which https://air-traffic-control.io is built.
 An Open Source platform intending to build the future of ATC, and this can only happen starting from scratch, jointly with most open-minded and motivated people.

-Special Thx to the involved ATCOs:
+Special Thx to ATCOs from all over the world:
 Luis Barbero
 Pavol Sitar
 Tom Laursen